Why are tensions flaring between India and Bangladesh? – DW – 12/05/2024

 Adding fuel to the fire, Hasina issued a statement on Wednesday accusing the head of Bangladesh's interim government, Muhammad Yunus, of failing to protect Hindus and other minorities.

 "Hindus, Buddhists, Christians — no one has been spared.
 Eleven churches have been destroyed, temples and Buddhist shrines have been broken.
-When the Hindus protested, the ISKCON leader was arrested," Hasina said, referring to the transnational Hare Krishna movement, of which Das was a former high-ranking member, but was removed in July for disciplinary reasons.
+When the Hindus protested, the ISKCON leader was arrested," Hasina said, referring to the transnational Hare Krishna movement, of which Das was a former high-ranking member until was removed in July for disciplinary reasons.

 Sreeradha Datta, a Bangladesh expert from India's Jindal School of International Affairs, told DW that the tensions in Bangladesh are in some cases being overstated in Indian media.